-Some of the best places to find stashes of antique bottles are long forgotten privy pits.
+Some of the best places for metal detectorists to find stashes of antique bottles are long-forgotten privy pits.
 Privies were also utilized for household waste disposal.
 Privies from the Civil War period to the late nineteenth century clearly reflect the lifestyle of the time, with many types of medicine bottles found within them.
-This was the era of the infamous "snake oil" medicine salesman—who travelled from door to door peddling assorted bottled remedies.
+This was the era of the infamous "snake oil" medicine salesman who traveled from door to door, peddling assorted bottled remedies.

 Finding an old privy pit takes some detective work, so it becomes a very adventurous dig.
 In many cases, privies were located on the property line in a straight line downwind from the rear door.
-They would be used for ten to twenty years, then abandoned and filled with bricks, sand, rocks or soil.
+They would be used for ten to twenty years, then abandoned and filled with bricks, sand, rocks, or soil.
 Some privies went down very deep (to about 20 feet), with the average being about 10 feet deep.
-The bottom is the sought after trash layer.
-Depressions in the ground can signal a privy pit—that's when your metal detector and probe are necessary.
-If your metal detector reads at high levels of metal, you may have hit the jackpot.
+The bottom is the sought-after trash layer.
+Depressions in the ground can signal a privy pit; that's when your metal detector and probe are necessary.
+If your metal detector reads at high metal levels, you may have hit the jackpot.

 Pinpointing your Targets